isomerpages/nhg-csdo/_clinician-scientist/NHG Health LKCMedicine Clinician Scientist Career Scheme (CSCS).md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>
-<br>Each applicant is required to nominate a mentor from NHG Health and a mentor
+<br>Each applicant is required to nominate a mentor from NHG Health and a
-from LKCMedicine (subject to approval by the review committee) to guide them in their research career and project.</p>
+mentor from LKCMedicine (subject to approval by the review committee) to guide them in their research career and project.</p>
 <p></p>
 <p>The mentor should be an established clinician scientist or clinical scientist
 who:
 <br>a) Is involved in research with significant impact on clinical care;
-<br>b) Has had experience as Principal investigator (PI) in a relevant area
+<br>b) Has had experience as Principal Investigator (PI) in a relevant area
 of research;
 <br>c) Has strong foundation and knowledge in research methodology and conduct;
 <br>d) Has obtained intramural/extramural grant(s) during the past 5 years;